tichzvidzayi/FlipCardMemoryGame/README.md

-# Flip Card Memory Game is a React.js, HTML, CSS, Lottie web-application
+# Flip Card Memory Game is a React.js, HTML, CSS, Lottie web-app
 ## How to run the application

 Step 1: Clone the repository from GitHub (git clone https://github.com/tichzvidzayi/FlipCardMemoryGame.git)